Business Model Assessment

 6. How much does your business model protect you from the competition?

-7. Is your cost structure better than your competitors’?
+7. Is your cost structure better than that of your competitors?

 Assessing the Business Model Space

 Besides assessing your business model design, you must evaluate your business model space, i.e., the whole environment, with its Market Forces, Key Trends, Industry Forces, and Macroeconomic Forces.
-Only by mapping out markets, trends, customer needs, competitors, and more, will you be able to make your business prepared for innovations, such as new associations, new patterns and processes, and ultimately new business model ideas.
+By mapping out markets, trends, customer needs, competitors, and more, you can prepare your business for innovations, such as new associations, patterns, processes, and, ultimately, new business model ideas.

 Conclusion

-Although we must be realistic when assessing our business model, it is good to keep in mind that no business model will ever score a perfect 10 for every aspect.
-By asking yourself the questions above and by seeking to improve your business model’s score on at least some of its elements, you are very likely to increase the long-term success of your business.
+Although we must be realistic when assessing our business model, it is good to remember that the business model will only score a perfect 10 for some aspects.
+By asking yourself the questions above and seeking to improve your business model’s score on at least some of its elements, you are very likely to increase the long-term success of your business.

 Want to learn more about Business Model Assessment?